na-na-hi/renget/archive/PSInternship.md

 Unable to stop himself, Inigo gently cupped her cheek and turned her face towards his.
 Her lips parted slightly in anticipation as he leaned in.
 But Hoge placed a halting hand on his chest.
 Inigo froze, confused.
 "W-we shouldn't," Hoge whispered reluctantly.
 "The others could come out any moment."

 Inigo smiled wryly.
-"C'mon, just a quickie," he cajoled, waggling his eyebrows.
-"They're gonna be scrubbing trash piles for a while."
+"C'mon, just a quickie.
+They're gonna be scrubbing trash piles for a while."

 He tried to close the gap between them again but Hoge held firm, shaking her head.
 "Need I remind you this is a school-sponsored internship program?
 We have certain expectations to uphold."